Skip to content

 qcb build cod_check_tutorial

 Important Note: By default, qcb build without additional arguments performs a full rebuild of all dependencies to ensure everything is up-to-date.
-If you have recently completed a build and wish to save time, you can opt for the --no-deps argument.
+If you have recently completed a build and wish to save time, you can opt for the --no-build-deps argument.
 This option focuses solely on building the QCrBox image without updating the dependencies.

 After completing the build process, you can launch your newly created QCrBox image with the following command:

-qcb up cod_check_tutorial --no-rebuild-deps
+qcb up cod_check_tutorial --no-build-deps

 This command starts the container without recompiling the image or its dependencies, assuming they were recently built.
-If you aim to update both dependencies and the image before launching, simply omit the --no-rebuild-deps flag.
+If you aim to update both dependencies and the image before launching, simply omit the --no-build-deps flag.
 This ensures that your QCrBox image and all related components are fully up-to-date.

 Build a function to load in a structure from the best matching unit cell#

-Our goal is to incorporate atomic parameters from the most compatible structure within the COD into our CIF file.
+Our next goal is to incorporate atomic parameters from the most compatible structure within the COD into our CIF file.
 This allows us to bypass the structure solution phase if matching information is readily available.
 To achieve this, we introduce a new command into the config_cod_check_tutorial.yaml file.
 Append the following new command definition at the end of the file:

 - name: "merge_closest_cod_entry"